The Christian Philosophy and Science of the Medieval period produced the “Gothic” style, as an expression of the Catholic worldview

 Father Lawrence Lew, O.P. was born in Kuala Lumpur, Malaysia into an evangelical Protestant family.
-Schooled by the De La Salle brothers at their oldest mission school in Singapore, Fr Lawrence became a Catholic, and this began an on-going love for theology, apologetics, Catholic culture, music and the sacred arts.
-Fr Lawrence has a degree in English civil law from Leeds University, and he began his theological studies at Ushaw College, Durham.
+Fr Lawrence’s conversion to Catholicism began an on-going love for theology, apologetics, Catholic culture, music and the sacred arts.
+Fr Lawrence has a degree in English civil law from Leeds University.
 Entering the English Province of the Order of Preachers in 2005, Fr Lawrence was trained in Cambridge, Blackfriars in Oxford, and the Dominican House of Studies in Washington DC where he gained a license in Sacred Theology.
-He has served as assistant Catholic Chaplain to Edinburgh University, and he is currently assistant parish priest in London where he is developing the mission of the country’s only Shrine of Our Lady of the Rosary.
-In addition, Fr Lawrence is currently Chaplain to the Scouts of Europe in England, Chaplain to the Central London Curia of the Legion of Mary, and steers the Thomistic Institute in London.
-In addition Fr Lawrence lectures in Apologetics, and Mariology at Blackfriars Hall, Oxford.
-When he has time, Fr Lawrence enjoys photographing churches and sacred art, and his photos have been used online by major Catholic sites, and is seen in print internationally in newspapers, magazines, books, and CD covers.
+He has served as assistant Catholic Chaplain to Edinburgh University, and he is currently assistant parish priest in London.
+Fr Lawrence lectures in Apologetics, and Mariology at Blackfriars Hall, Oxford.
+Fr Lawrence enjoys photographing churches and sacred art, and his photos have been used online by major Catholic sites, and is seen in print internationally in newspapers, magazines, books, and CD covers.
 He has been called a “media missionary”, and he has given workshops and retreats in photography, evangelisation and digital media, and the theology of beauty.